lyokha/nginx-haskell-module/README.md

 {-# NOINLINE sem1 #-}
 ```

-Functions *unsafePerformIO* and *new* must be imported from *System.IO.Unsafe*
+Functions *unsafePerformIO* and *new* must be imported from modules
-and *Control.Concurrent.MSem* respectively.
-This code looks ugly, nevertheless
+*System.IO.Unsafe* and *Control.Concurrent.MSem* respectively.
+This code looks
-it is safe and will work as expected in our new async handlers *getUrl1* and
+ugly, nevertheless it is safe and will work as expected in our new async
-*delay1*.
+handlers *getUrl1* and *delay1*.

 ```haskell
 getUrl1 url = do